Skip to main content

 19 mentions Positive Neutral Negative

-• “The game's humorous take on the theme of hell also works very well and sets up a lovely tongue-in-cheek atmosphere, where you feel that you are some beer-chugging badass who jumps across hell like it's nothing, all while bobbing his head to the awesome heavy-metal soundtrack.”
+• “The game's humorous take on the theme of hell sets up a lovely tongue-in-cheek atmosphere, where you feel like a beer-chugging badass jumping across hell while bobbing your head to an awesome heavy-metal soundtrack.”

-• “Atmosphere is right on point and really feels like you’re in the depths of the earth.”
+• “The atmosphere is right on point and really makes you feel like you’re in the depths of the earth.”

 • grinding